jonalxh/FreightWavesChallenge/README.md

 The details ad edit views were created as a modal to avoid user redirection and keep the user in the same context, [here](https://uxplanet.org/modal-vs-page-a-decision-making-framework-34453e911129) is a very good article talking about it.

+*Note: I did not consider necessary to implement an storage manager like Pinia, because the challenge was very short and simple.*

 Having more time we can improve the project a lot with the following:

 - Infinite scroll to load more records when user scrolls.